Chammish/Chammish/README.md

 - 👋 Hi, I’m @Chammish
-- 👀 I’m interested in ...Game Dev and Game Design
+- 👀 I’m interested in ...Startup
-- 🌱 I’m currently learning ...'C , C# and Unity.
+- 🌱 I’m currently learning ...about Management
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...NOPE...
 - 📫 How to reach me ...chammishkeshav@gmail.com

 <!---